deepshard/truffle-app-template/README.md

 The Truffle SDK currently is supports CPython 3.10+, but is mainly tested with 3.12+.
-This template repo supports both [uv](https://docs.astral.sh/uv/) and [poetry](https://python-poetry.org/docs/), but we really recommend you give uv a try.
+This template repo supports both [uv](https://docs.astral.sh/uv/) and [poetry](https://python-poetry.org/docs/), but uv the officially recommended tool.

 ## Install the Truffle SDK in the CLI